MMA-HHG/MMA/README.md

 It introduced structures in the code -O2 compilation claims to ensure alignments in memory.

 ## Development
+Transformation of $1/e$ to FWHM has to checked.

 I commented most of the code.
 I found that the less readeble are firstep and longstep_rk.
 It would be nice to rewiritte using helping modules or at least organise.

 `SUBROUTINE mult_phase`: it's not so clear to me what effects are included in the propagator and which are applied in time domain afterwards.